alexbecker/prompt-injection/paper.typ

   placement: top,
   image("figures/per_token_illustration.png"),
   caption: [
-    The vectors $a - a^("null")$ for representative attack and benign prompts.
-Note that the difference between $a$ and $a^("null")$ is largest in the 4
+    The vectors $a - a^("null")$ for attack and benign prompts, chosen such that their attribution distance is the median of the attack and benign classes respectively.
+The y-axis is shared in both plots.
-    "Ignore" attack tokens, but is still large in the rest of the malicious prompt relative to the benign prompt, suggesting the rule is not completely ignored.
+    Note that the difference between $a$ and $a^("null")$ is largest in the 4 tokens in the attack "Ignore previous instructions.", but is still large in the rest of the malicious prompt relative to the benign prompt, suggesting the rule is not completely ignored.
   ]
 )

-Note that we do not normalize $op("AD")(x)$ by length, as the completeness property of integrated gradients implies we should expect the sum of $op("IG")_(i)(x)$ over all tokens to equal $F(e) - F(underline(e))$ and therefore be independent of length#footnote[ We confirm experimentally that $op("AD")(x)$ is not correlated with length in the Jupyter notebook in our GitHub repository.
+Note that we do not normalize $op("AD")(x)$ by length, as the completeness property of Integrated Gradients implies we should expect the sum of $op("IG")_(i)(x)$ over all tokens to equal $F(e) - F(underline(e))$ and therefore be independent of length#footnote[ We confirm experimentally that $op("AD")(x)$ is not correlated with length in the Jupyter notebook in our GitHub repository.
 ].
+We show that using the $ell_2$ distance function in the definition of $op("AD")$ outperforms alternatives in Appendix III Table IX.

 = Experiment Design

-In order to test rule violation detection in the presence of prompt injection attacks given the definitions above, we require:
+In order to test rule violation detection in the presence of prompt injections given the definitions above, we require:
 - A model that has been post-trained to follow system instructions over user instructions
 - A set of system prompt rules which the model can follow, but won't follow if omitted (i.e. they cannot simply reinforce other tendencies post-trained into the model, such as not producing harmful content)
 - A set of malicious prompts that interact with the rules
 - A set of benign prompts that do not interact with the rules
-- A set of prompt injection attacks
+- A set of prompt injections

 == Model Selection